 Life’s not easy for real estate owners nowadays.
 Who wants to rent or sell space, does not have a very promising prospect of success.
 Especially affected are office spaces.
 They are haunted by the spectre of “oversupply”.
-Of a total volume of 3.7 million square meters, 7% of Swiss office spaces are currently on the market.
+Today there are 2.65 million square meters of office space on the market, which corresponds to 4.9% of the total size.
 Last year’s increase of 50.000 jobs in the service sector slightly slowed the downward trend.
 But this does not mean that the demand for office spaces will continue to rise in the future.
 Despite positive economic data in metropolitan areas such as Zurich and Geneva, demand is not set to grow and to fall even further.
 And last year’s developments in terms of rented flats bode ill: in July 2018, around 60.000 rented flats were advertised, representing an increase of 13% (!) over the previous year.

 An alarming starting point, which is not only due to structural weaknesses but in particular due to a sluggish industry that has operated too long based on a lucrative business model.

 Real estate marketing was one of the first industries to be modernized by the internet at the beginning of this millennium.
 However, the sector did not experience a Perestroika through this change.
 The transformation only took place on the surface and mostly consisted of digitizing and optimizing existing services.
 The early 2000s were the dawn of real estate platforms such as Homegate and Immoscout.